War Dogs! Memorial:

 Don,

 Thank you!
 Thank you!
 I have been able to view the memorial through your eyes.
 Thank you!
-Thank
+Thank you!

-Vance L. McCrumb,
+Vance L. McCrumb

 366th SPS K9